Catex Token Price Tops $0.0018 on Major Exchanges (CATT)

 Buying and Selling Catex Token

-It is usually not currently possible to buy alternative cryptocurrencies such as Catex Token directly using U.S. dollars.
-Investors seeking to acquire Catex Token should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Catex Token using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Catex Token directly using US dollars.
+Investors seeking to acquire Catex Token should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Catex Token using one of the exchanges listed above.

 Receive News & Updates for Catex Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Catex Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.